bigdatavik/cobol-to-databricks-converter/README.md

 **Usage in Notebooks:**
 1. Open any Databricks notebook
 2. Use Databricks Assistant (AI helper)
-3. Paste your SAS code and ask: "Convert this to PySpark"
+3. Paste your COBOL code and ask: "Convert this COBOL to PySpark"
 4. Assistant uses your custom instructions automatically

 **Benefits:**
-- Context-aware conversions based on your patterns
+- Context-aware conversions based on your COBOL patterns
-- Interactive Q&A about SAS → PySpark/SQL
+- Interactive Q&A about COBOL → PySpark/SQL
-- Learns from your custom rules and domain knowledge
+- Handles COBOL-specific constructs (REDEFINES, OCCURS, COMP-3, etc.)
 - Works across all notebooks in your workspace

 [Learn more about custom instructions](https://docs.databricks.com/aws/en/notebooks/assistant-tips#customize-assistant-responses-by-adding-instructions)